buzzm/r2m/README.md

 r2m
 ===

-perl DBD/DBI framework to ETL data from relational sources to MongoDB rich shapes
+A perl framework to facilitate ETL from relational sources (actually, anything for which there is a perl DBD/DBI adapter) to MongoDB rich shape structures in collections.

+Best to look at the collection of sample files at the moment to get an idea of how to use it.